 Frequently Asked Questions

 Five9 is a Contact Center as a Service (CCaaS) platform.
-It’s a cloud-native software solution that allows businesses to manage omnichannel customer interactions.
-Instead of using traditional, on-premise hardware, Five9 provides all the necessary tools — such as automatic call distribution (ACD), interactive voice response (IVR), predictive dialing, and analytics — for running a modern contact center for voice, email, chat, SMS, and social media, all delivered over the internet.
+It is a cloud-native software solution that allows businesses to manage omnichannel customer interactions.
+Instead of relying on traditional, on-premise hardware, Five9 provides all the necessary tools, such as automatic call distribution (ACD), interactive voice response (IVR), predictive dialing, and analytics, to run a modern contact center for voice, email, chat, SMS, and social media, all delivered over the internet.

 Five9 competes with several companies in the cloud communications and customer experience market.
 Its main competitors include other leading CCaaS providers like NiCE CXone and Genesys Cloud CX.
 Five9 also faces strong competition from unified communications platforms that offer integrated contact center solutions, like Nextiva and 8×8, as well as modern, AI-focused platforms like Talkdesk and Dialpad.